jamescherti/minimal-emacs.d/README.md

 ## Author and license

 Copyright (C) 2024 [James Cherti](https://www.jamescherti.com)

-Special thanks to the Doom Emacs developers; some of the performance optimizations have been inspired by their project and will contribute to improving vanilla Emacs configurations.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.